 - You can block the messages that tell your brain you’re in pain.
 This is how many painkillers work.
 Ice can also numb nerve endings.

 - You can convince your brain that you’re not in any real danger.
-This is a tough one, because the brain doesn’t just listen when you tell it things.
+This is a tough one because the brain doesn’t just listen when you tell it things.
 But it’s well documented that fear, stress, and anxiety lead to increased pain perception.
 And of course, pain leads to stress, which leads to pain … General relaxation techniques—from meditation to light exercise to getting a massage—can all be helpful in turning the brain’s pain alarms down a notch.
 Physical therapy (practicing certain motions in a way that isn’t painful) and talk therapy can also be useful here too.
+The somatic movement practice of the Feldenkrais Method can help remind your brain that certain movements safe

 How can massage help with pain?

 Sometimes the issue is one that massage can help manage on a physical level.
-But even more often, massage gives the brain a chance to let down its guard and experience something non-painful and even pleasant in the body.
-And while there’s no silver bullet for pain, that can mean a lot for people whose pain has defied more straightforward treatments and whose injuries or illnesses are already healed.
+But even more often, massage gives the brain a chance to let down its guard and experience non-painful, pleasant stimuli to the body.
+This can be huge for people whose pain has defied more straightforward treatments and whose injuries or illnesses are already healed.

 Feeling the hurt yourself?
 There’s a massage with your name on it.
 Book your next one today.